wan monitoring

 Diagram: WAN virtualization.

-The spray and pray method over two links increase bandwidth but decreases “goodput.”
-It also affects firewalls as they will see asymmetric routes.
+The spray-and-pray method over two links increases bandwidth but decreases “goodput.”
+It also affects firewalls, as they will see asymmetric routes.
 When you want an active-active model, you need application session awareness and a design that eliminates asymmetric routing.
 It would help if you could slice the WAN properly so application flows can work efficiently over either link.

 What is WAN Virtualization: Decentralizing Traffic